niklasbuschmann/contrast/Blogs/composition.md

 ## Spooky Noises

 Even more experimental, I'm looking into ways to create tension and stress.
 Whether it would be for my animation or for a horror video game, this is a field I haven't studied much in.
-I'm looking into the words of Danny Elfman, bernard herrman and Krzystof Penderecki.
+I'm looking into the words of Danny Elfman, Bernard Herrman and Krzystof Penderecki.
 This particular snippet is inspired also from Attack on Titan.

 <html>
 <body>